magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Billing block
 -------------

-| This defines how the time is incremented after the minimum.
-E.g, if set to 6s and call duration is 32s, charged for 36.
+| This defines the block in which the call billing time will be incremented, in seconds.
+If set to 6 and call duration is 32, the call will be billed as 36.